wangcb98/DIMs/README.md

 # DIMs
-Created by Chenbo Wang on 11 Jan 2024
+This Github project was created by Chenbo Wang on 11 Jan 2024.
 This folder contains supplementary materials and source files related to the Disaster Impact Metrics (DIMs) project.
-For more information please go to <http://www.chenbo-wang.com/projects.html>
+The DIMs project is funded by the University College London (UCL) Fellowship Incubator Awards, and the University College London Overseas Research Scholarship (UCL-ORS), and UKRI GCRF under grant NE/S009000/1, Tomorrow’s Cities Hub.
+For more information please go to <http://www.chenbo-wang.com/projects.html>.